decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 3. return (r_1, r_2, ..., r_count)
 ```

-## Generator point computation
+## Generators Calculation

-This operation defines how to create a set of generators that form a part of the public parameters used by the BBS Signature scheme to accomplish operations such as [Sign](#sign), [Verify](#verify), [ProofGen](#proofgen) and [ProofVerify](#proofverify).
+This operation defines how to create a set of generators that form a part of the public parameters used by the BBS Signature scheme to accomplish operations such as [Sign](#signature-generation-sign), [Verify](#signature-verification-verify), [ProofGen](#proof-generation-proofgen) and [ProofVerify](#proof-verification-proofverify).
 It takes one input, the number of generator points to create, which is determined in part by the number of signed messages.

 As an optimization, implementations MAY cache the result of `create_generators` for a specific `generator_seed` (determined by the ciphersuite) and `count` (which can be arbitrarily large, depending on the application).
 Then, during the execution of one of the [Core Operations](#core-operations), if `K` generators are needed with `K <= count`, the application can use the `K` first of the cached generators (in place of the direct call to `create_generators(K)`).